-PO9: Self-directed Learning: Students are encouraged to accept challenges in Physical Sciences by information available to them.
+PO9:Self-directed Learning: Students are encouraged to accept challenges in Physical Sciences by information available to them.
 Various activities/advanced ideas equip the students to find relevant information and educate themselves.

 PO10: Individual and Team Work: Leadership is essential in making teamwork into a reality.
 Working in teams promotes both teamwork and leadership qualities in the student.
 Teams may comprise of peers in classroom, laboratory or any other team of members from diverse fields.
-The student is capable of contributing meaningfully to team ethos and goals.
+The student is capable of contributing meaningfully to team ethics and goals.

 PO11: Communication Skills: Effective communication is a much desirable attribute across courses.
-However, a Chemistry student is expected to assimilate technical information about chemistry from various sources and convey it to intended audience, both orally and in writing in an intelligible manner.
+However, a Physics, Chemistry and Mathematics student is expected to assimilate technical information about Physics, Chemistry and Mathematics from various sources and convey it to intended audience both orally and in writing in an intelligible manner.

-PO12: Life long Learning: Having a strong conceptual framework in the subject along with the skills of teamwork, analytical reasoning, problem solving, critical thinking etc. make the students lifelong learners.
+PO12: Life long Learning: Having a strong conceptual framework in the subject along with the skills of teamwork, analytical reasoning problem solving, critical thinking etc. make the students lifelong learners.